 - 1. Assess the function of the behavior: Using teacher shadowing, observations & anecdotal notes to finds patterns and/or causes of stressors. - 2.
 Work with families and/or professionals (behavioral specialists, therapist) to develop and individualized plan to address the behavior. - 3.
-Include positive behavior support strategies & Conscious Discipline as part of the plan. - 4.
-Address if the challenging behavior requires One-on-One care for the successful growth and development of the child. - 5.
+Conversations are framed around school readiness.
+Parent conversations are designed to collaborate and express concerns and workable strategies on both sides. - 4.
+Include positive behavior support strategies & Conscious Discipline as part of the plan. - 5.
+Address if the challenging behavior requires One-on-One care for the successful growth and development of the child. - 6.
 Move the child to a designated safe and appropriate place in the classroom or office, where an adult can take the child to be away from peers for the purpose of assisting the child to calm and self-regulate.
-A staff member will always remain with the child; children will not be placed in seclusion (involuntary confinement of a student alone in a room from which the student is physically prevented from leaving). - 6.
-When dangerous behaviors occur, staff will communicate the incident to the director, the director will contact the child's parent to debrief the incident and require immediate pickup. - 7.
-Develop a Behavior Plan, which includes:
+A staff member will always remain with the child; children will not be placed in seclusion (involuntary confinement of a student alone in a room from which the student is physically prevented from leaving).

-- a.
+- 7. When dangerous behaviors occur, staff will communicate the incident to the director, the director will contact the child's parent to debrief the incident and require immediate pickup. - 8.
+Develop a Behavior Plan, which includes: - a.
 Description of behavior of concern including triggering events - b.
 Prevention Strategies - c.
 Strategies for when the challenging behavior occurs - d.
 Staff will implement behavior plan and meet with team regularly to discuss progress and modify plan as needed.
 Ongoing documentation and communication with parents are expected. - e.
 Determine if the center is the best environment for the child.